 Alternatives to a balloon mortgage include:

-- Adjustable rate mortgage (ARM): This is a type of mortgage where the interest rate is initially fixed for a period of time; then, after that period of time is over, the interest rate resets.
-ARMs are usually 5/1 or 7/1 meaning they’re fixed for 5 or 7 years and then can adjust once a year afterward for the duration of the loan; typically, ARMs are used by investors and owner-occupants to payer lower interest during the initial period of the loan
+- Adjustable-rate mortgage (ARM): This is a type of mortgage where the interest rate is initially fixed for a period of time; then, after that period of time is over, the interest rate resets.
+ARMs are usually 5/1 or 7/1 meaning they’re fixed for five or seven years and then can adjust once a year afterward for the duration of the loan; typically, ARMs are used by investors and owner-occupants to payer lower interest during the initial period of the loan

 - Rehab loan: A loan to acquire and rehab a property before you flip it